Rabuske/advent-of-code-2020/README.md

 [] Day 18 - consider do something weird with eval()
-[] Day 19 - challenge: implement my own CFG parser/evaluator instead of using the first one I found in npm [] Day 19 - challenge: use Regex to solve the puzzle (part 01)
+[] Day 19 - challenge: implement my own CFG parser/evaluator instead of using the first one I found in npm [] Day 19 - challenge: use Regex to solve the puzzle (part 01) [] Day 20 - research if there are better solutions using some matrix manipulation technics [] Day 23 - check if there is a way to improve the performance for part 02.
+It currently takes around 32 seconds to execute.